Depo-Provera, Depo-Provera Contraceptive, Depo-SubQ Provera 104There may be other brand names for this medicine.

-- If you are switching from another method of birth control, carefully follow your doctor's instructions about when to have your first injection.
+- If you are switching from another form of birth control, carefully follow your doctor's instructions about when to have your first shot.

-- You must have this shot every 12 to 14 weeks to prevent pregnancy.
-If you do not get another shot after 14 weeks, talk with your doctor.
-You may need to use another form of birth control and wait until your next menstrual period before starting the shots again.
+- Missed dose: You must have this shot every 3 months to prevent pregnancy.
+If you do not get another shot after 3 months, talk with your doctor.
+You may need to use another form of birth control and wait until your next monthly period before you receive another shot.

 Drugs and Foods to Avoid: